MHDtA-dev/VKFS/README.md

 ```

 ### Image
-This object allows you quickly upload image to Vulkan and use it in the future
+This object allows you to quickly upload image to Vulkan and use it in the future

 Example:
 ```cpp